pa-0/Poem/Readme.md

 The reason I kept tweaking Poem is that I truly have a passion for software, especially freeware, and I hope that people will find it useful.
 If you want to help me at all, the most help you can give is by helping to spread the word about Poem and other of my softwares.
-~notbryant

-10.1----Special Thanks----
+~Jon

+## 10.1 Special Thanks

 Special thanks to:

--The autohotkey documentation, for making up where my understanding lacked.
+  - The autohotkey documentation, for making up where my understanding lacked.
--SciTE, for yet again saving me with AutoHotkey syntax, and for being portable.    http://www.scintilla.org/SciTE.html -The GIMP (http://www.gimp.org), for being there to help me design a simple icon, and for being portable.
+  - [SciTE](http://www.scintilla.org/SciTE.html), for yet again saving me with AutoHotkey syntax, and for being portable.
+  - The [GIMP](http://www.gimp.org), for being there to help me design a simple icon, and for being portable.
--My netbook, Lewis (RIP), for handling coding at all hours of the morning.
+  - My netbook, Lewis (RIP), for handling coding at all hours of the morning.
--Autohotkey, for being so easy, an idiot like me could do it.
+  - Autohotkey, for being so easy, an idiot like me could do it.
--Titan, for the very very handy "Anchor" script, allowing the resizing of window (without which I could never have done.)	ttp://www.autohotkey.net/~Titan/
+  - [Titan](http://www.autohotkey.net/~Titan/), for the very very handy "Anchor" script, allowing the resizing of window (without which I could never have done.)

 People who have helped find bugs:

--Willi
+  - Willi
--Brother Gabriel-Marie
+  - Brother Gabriel-Marie

-11.----------Legal Mumbo Jumbo----------
+## 11. Legal Mumbo Jumbo

     Poem is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by